► New 2022 Mercedes EQE spied

 Our spies have already caught the new EQE winter-testing several times – and now we get an even better look at the svelte design of the car codenamed V295.
 As expected, the EQE looks a lot like the EQS saloon, especially the headlights and the large windows.

 The name reflects how Merc plans to position its EQ-branded electric cars alongside its conventionally powered models (so the EQC is the electric equivalent of the C-Class/GLC, the EQA will be the all-electric A-Class and so on).

 More on Mercedes-Benz electric car plans

 In many regards, the EQE will be a cheaper, decontented version of the EQS due in 2021.
-Both will share a new modular electric car architecture dubbed EVA2 by insiders, using the now-traditional skateboard chassis with heavy battery cells slung low down across the floor of the platform.
+Both will share a new modular electric car architecture dubbed EVA2 by insiders, using the now-traditional skateboard chassis with the heavy battery cells slung low down under the floor.

 Browse our Mercedes-Benz reviews

 What to expect from the 2022 Mercedes EQE

 That EVA2 chassis is said to provide the new EQE with class-leading space; it’s apparently as roomy as an S-Class, despite having a footprint smaller than an E-Class, thanks to the packaging advantages of electric motors.
 Expect flat floors and generous room for luggage and limbs.